 Robots are becoming an integrated part of daily life.
 My name is Colin Lewis, a Behavioral Economist and Data Scientist who provides research and advisory services in automation, robotics and artificial intelligence.

 This blog reviews the changing area of robotics and automation and its impact on our personal and professional life.
-Technology is meaningless without people – but digital illiteracy is one of the biggest challenges facing the economy.

 It would be easy to underestimate the degree to which the robot economy is going to make a difference.
 Fast-paced and disruptive innovation is becoming increasingly institutionalized and ubiquitous — fundamentally changing the way we work, play and communicate.
 By tracking trends impacted by automation in social, technological, economic, environmental and political arenas I hope to be able to provide a greater understanding of how to take advantage of new technologies to improve our lives.
 I will do this by researching the impact of behavior, economics and culture on the future whilst exploring the interactions between technology and society… in that respect, this blog is not about describing the world, it’s about exploring ideas.